Application Gateway configuration overview

 For the v1 SKU, user-defined routes (UDRs) are supported on the Application Gateway subnet, as long as they don't alter end-to-end request/response communication.
 For example, you can set up a UDR in the Application Gateway subnet to point to a firewall appliance for packet inspection.
 But you must make sure that the packet can reach its intended destination after inspection.
 Failure to do so might result in incorrect health-probe or traffic-routing behavior.
 This includes learned routes or default 0.0.0.0/0 routes that are propagated by Azure ExpressRoute or VPN gateways in the virtual network.

-For the v2 SKU, UDRs aren't supported on the Application Gateway subnet.
+For the v2 SKU, UDRs are not supported on the Application Gateway subnet.
 For more information, see Azure Application Gateway v2 SKU.

 Using UDRs on the Application Gateway subnet causes the health status in the back-end health view to appear as "Unknown."
 It also causes generation of Application Gateway logs and metrics to fail.
 We recommend that you don't use UDRs on the Application Gateway subnet so that you can view the back-end health, logs, and metrics.